How to build a small bedroom closet for added storage.

 We framed out the closet and ran the electrical wiring.
 We had to relocate the switch for the bedroom ceiling light and we added a light and switch inside the closet.
 A small bedroom closet doesn’t really need a light, but it didn’t cost much to add one.

-Once the framing was done, we added the sheetrock and spackled all the holes.
+Next, we added the sheetrock and spackled all the holes.
 The hubs and I can do a lot of things but spackling is not something that either of us can do well.
 It takes a ton of practice to do it well, and neither one of us like it enough to practice. 😉

 With the spackling and sanding finally complete, it was time to decide on trim options for both doorways.
 This has been a struggle because we can’t decide what we want to do.
 We talked about matching the 70 year old trim but we have a few ideas for both doors and the trim is just too big.